 With lockdown gradually easing, though, “when will” searches are on the decline and the return of “near me” searches is upon us.
 Over the past two weeks, generic search terms like “what is open” have turned into “what is open near me” as consumers come to grips with the idea that living locally is going to become the new normal for a while.

 Interestingly, Google says searches for “car dealers near me” have drastically increased in the UK while “stores near me” is also on the rise.
-So it’s vital that businesses with physical locations keep those Google My Business details up-to-date and let people know they’re open for business again – and show what steps they’re taking to protect their staff and the general public.
+So it’s vital that businesses with physical locations keep those Google Business Profile details up-to-date and let people know they’re open for business again – and show what steps they’re taking to protect their staff and the general public.

 The good news for businesses is that the lockdown is easing and consumer activity is on the rise.
 It’s too early to say whether there will be a surge-like recovery in the near future but the latest data suggests consumer behaviour could look very different, even when spending returns to pre-COVID levels.